gylu/firebase-react-starter/README.md

     ```bash
     npm run build
     ```
-    This creates an optimized build in the `frontend/dist` directory.
+    This command uses Vite to compile your React/TypeScript code and assets into the `frontend/dist` directory, which you configured as your public directory during `firebase init`.
 3.  **Deploy to Firebase Hosting:**
     ```bash
-    firebase deploy --only hosting
+    firebase deploy
     ```
-    * The first time you run this, the Firebase CLI might ask you to configure hosting settings:
-        * Select the Firebase project you created earlier.
-        * Specify `dist` as the public directory.
-        * Configure as a single-page app (SPA): **Yes** (important for React Router).
-        * Set up automatic builds and deploys with GitHub: **No** (for this manual setup).
-        * File `dist/index.html` already exists.
-Overwrite? **No** (or Yes, it doesn't matter much here as `npm run build` regenerates it).
+    * This command uploads the contents of your `dist` directory to Firebase Hosting.
+    * Since you already configured Hosting settings during `firebase init`, it should deploy directly to the correct project.
+    * You can use `firebase deploy --only hosting` if you have other Firebase features (like Functions) configured and only want to update the hosted website.
-    * Firebase will provide you with the URL of your deployed site (e.g., `https://your-project-id.web.app`).
+    * Firebase CLI will output the URL of your deployed site (e.g., `https://your-project-id.web.app`).

 ## 5. Connecting a Custom Domain (Example: Namecheap)